Infamous: Festival of Blood

 Infamous: Festival of Blood (Note: Stylized as inFamous: Festival of Blood, or alternatively inFamous 2: Festival of Blood) is a 2011 action-adventure video game developed by Sucker Punch Productions and published by Sony Computer Entertainment for the PlayStation 3.
 Festival of Blood is an expansion of Infamous 2, but does not require a copy of Infamous 2 in order to play.

 The story is set aside from the canon aspect of the Infamous series, being a spoof told by Zeke Dunbar, the friend of protagonist Cole MacGrath, and follows the latter's gradual transformation into a vampire.
 The game features new characters and powers and a new comic cutscene creation for the main game Infamous 2s user-generated content (UGC), as well as support for the PlayStation Move controller.
 Unlike previous games, karmic choices are not included due to Cole's vampire state, and it does not penalize the player for killing civilians by drinking their blood.
 Instead, they serve as a way of replenishing Cole's health when damaged.

-Infamous: Festival of Blood – along with Infamous and Infamous 2 – was released on October 25, 2011, as part of the Infamous Collection under Sony's new line of PlayStation Collections for the PlayStation 3.
+Infamous: Festival of Blood was later bundled with Infamous and Infamous 2 as part of the Infamous Collection on August 28, 2012, under Sony's new line of PlayStation Collections for the PlayStation 3.
+The online services for the game allowing the distribution of player-made missions were shut down on August 31, 2026.